dondie52/dondie52.github.io/CHANGE.md

 - ✅ Improved accessibility with focus states
 - ✅ Professional portrait photo in Hero section
 - ✅ Premium avatar container with 3D hologram glow, glass reflection, light sweep, and tilt effects
+- ✅ Multi-page project detail system with React Router
+- ✅ Individual project detail pages with animations and content

 The site is now ready for deployment at https://dondie52.github.io